akela-lang/akela/README.md

 recursive decent parsing, type checking, and testing tools.
 Code generation has been lightly worked on.

-I am converting developer intensive parsing unit test cases (src/akela-unit) to the new script-based integration tests (src/akela-parse-test).
+I am converting developer intensive run unit test cases (src/akela-llvm-unit) to the new script-based end-to-end tests (src/akela-run-test).
 Check out the [todo](doc/todo.md) to see what I will be working on in the near term.

 ## Project Goals